 Now is the time to develop for KaiOS

 KaiOS expects to run on 50 million additional phones before the end of 2019 and will continue to expand in the coming years.
 Developers who create mobile apps for KaiOS now will get first access to new consumers as KaiOS enters previously untapped markets.
-And your apps will be in great company — we’ve already worked with the likes of WhatsApp, Facebook, Twitter, the Google Assistant, YouTube and more.
+And your apps will be in great company — we’ve already worked with the likes of WhatsApp, Facebook, Twitter, Google Assistant, YouTube and more.
 Bring your creative ideas to areas of the world that went from having limited internet access to having an exciting world of apps to explore on affordable mobile phones.

 Get started with KaiOS mobile app development by visiting our developer portal.
 We can’t wait to see what you create!